top of page

 At the International Institute of Medical Tattoo Science and Artistry in St. Petersburg, Florida, necrosis repair areola tattooing is taught as part of the advanced areola restoration curriculum — within the five modality framework that covers bilateral, unilateral, necrosis repair, color loss, and shape correction cases.

-Here is what the training specifically covers for necrosis repair.
+Here’s what the training specifically covers for necrosis repair:

 Understanding Necrosis and Its Effects on Tissue